Size: 1 ounce dropper bottle.

 Add 1/2 teaspoon of Stone Dissolver into a few ounces of pure water.
 If flavor is difficult to swallow, add a small amount of stevia extract or raw honey.

-Take 2 doses daily for prevention.
+Take 2 servings daily for prevention.

 Always shake the bottle well before each dose.